-- c) Grafting onto resistant rootstock

-- d) Appropriate crop rotations

-- e) Protecting and encouraging natural enemies of pests.
-You may also introduce natural predators

-- f) Mechanical and physical methods

-- g) Carefully planning planting dates

-- h) Pre-emergence and post-emergence mechanical weeding

-- i) Thermal processes

-- j) Using steam to sterilise buildings and equipment

-- k) Using good husbandry and hygiene practices to limit the spread of any pests or disease.
+e) Protecting and encouraging natural enemies of pests.
+You may also introduce natural predators f) Mechanical and physical methods g) Carefully planning planting dates h) Pre-emergence and post-emergence mechanical weeding i) Thermal processes j) Using steam to sterilise buildings and equipment k) Using good husbandry and hygiene practices to limit the spread of any pests or disease.
+2.6.2 The use of pesticides and plant protection products is restricted 1) You may only use the products listed in standard 2.6.3 below for pest, disease and weed control when there is an established threat to your crops, and when plants cannot be adequately protected by organic preventative measures and practices described in standard 2.6.1 2) You must keep records which demonstrate why you need to use the product.
 (EC) 834/2007 Art.
-5(f); Art.
-12(g)

-SA GB 2.6.2 The use of pesticides and plant protection products is restricted

-- 1) You may only use the products listed in standard 2.6.3 below for pest, disease and weed control when there is an established threat to your crops, and when plants cannot be adequately protected by organic preventative measures and practices described in standard 2.6.1 - 2) You must keep records which demonstrate why you need to use the product.

-(EC) 834/2007 Art.
 12(1)(h) (EC) 889/2008 Art.
-5(1)

-3) The products in the table below may only be used if they are authorised for your intended use in your country.
+5(1) 3) The products in the table below may only be used if they are authorised for your intended use in your country.

-Plant production records need to specify why plant protection products need to be used.

-At inspection we will look for evidence to show that you have followed the conditions for treatment.
-This may include:

-- records of crop monitoring

-- records of pest/disease levels

-- preventative practices in place

-- test results

-- records of products used, and

-- methods used to prevent damage to non-target species

-You can record the details of how you are meeting the requirements of this standard in your own Crop production plan or complete a 'Crop Management Plan template' which is available on our website.
-These will be reviewed by the Certification Team to check that standard requirements are met.

-Any changes to your plan should be submitted to the Certification Team for review.

-It is your responsibility to check the products from the table below are authorised for your intended use in your country.
-In the UK a list of legally approved products and their specific use(s) is published on the Chemicals

-Regulation Directorate.
-You will need to ensure that legal Health and Safety requirements are adhered to when applying products.
-This applies to all parts of the organic or in-conversion holding including areas not used for crop production such as around buildings, paths, tracks and hedgerows.

-SA GB 2.6.3.
-Permitted pesticides and plant protection products

-All substances listed in this table must comply at least with the conditions for use as specified in the Annex of Commission Implementing Regulation (EU) No 540/2011.
-More restrictive conditions for use for organic production are specified in the second column of the table.

 (EC) 834/2007 Art.
-16(1)(a)

-Name of product Description, compositional requirements, conditions for Soil Association

-Traine of product use additional

-uso uso conditions

-Substances of plant or animal origin

-Allium sativum (Garlic extract)

-Azadirachtin extracted from Azadirachta indica (Neem tree)

-Beeswax Only as pruning agent/wound protectant

-COS-OGA

-Eugenol Preferably of

-natural origin

-Geraniol Preferably of

-natural origin

-Hydrolysed proteins excluding gelatine

-Laminarin Kelp must be either grown organically according to standard 15.7.4 (Art.
+16(1)

+Regulation Directorate .
+You will need to ensure that legal Healt requirements are adhered to when applying products. th and Safety requirements are adhered to when apprying products.
+This applies to all parts of the organic or in-conversion holding not used for crop production such as around buildings, paths, hedgerows.
+2.6.3.
+Permitted pesticides and plant protection produc All substances listed in this table must comply at least with the Regulation (EU) No 540/2011.
+More restrictive conditions for u blementing the table.
+34/2007 Art.
+16(1)(a) 889/2008 Annex II Name of product Description, compositional requirements, conditions for use Soil Association additional conditions Substances of plant or animal origin Allium sativum (Garlic extract) Azadirachtin extracted from Azadirachta indica (Neem tree) Beeswax Only as pruning agent/wound protectant COS-OGA Eugenol Preferably of natural origin Geraniol Preferably of natural origin Hydrolysed proteins excluding gelatine Laminarin Kelp must be either grown organically according to standard 15.7.4 (Art.
 6d) or harvested in a sustainable way according to standard 15.7.3 (Art.
-6c) of the Soil Association seaweed

-standards.

-Maltodextrin

-Pheromones Only in traps and dispensers

-Plant oils All uses authorised, except herbicide.

-Pyrethrins Only from plant origin

-Quassia extracted from Quassia amara Only as an insecticide, repellent
+6c) of the Soil Association seaweed standards.
+Maltodextrin Pheromones Only in traps and dispensers Plant oils All uses authorised, except herbicide.
+Pyrethrins Only from plant origin Quassia extracted from Quassia amara Only as an insecticide, repellent

+Repellents by smell of animal or plant origin/sheep fat Only on non-edible parts of the crop and where crop material is not ingested by sheep or goats

+Salix spp.
+Cortex (aka willow bark extract)

+Thymol Preferably of natural origin

+Basic substances

-Repellents by smell of animal or plant origin/sheep fat Only on non-edible parts of the crop and where crop material is not ingested by sheep or goats Salix spp.
-Cortex (aka willow bark extract) To the thing ested by sheep or godie Thymol Preferably of natural origin Basic substances • Basic substances based on food Only those basic substances within the meaning of Article 23(1) of Regulation (FC) No 1107/2009 that are covered by the definition of 'foodstuff' in Article 2 of Regulation (FC) No 178/2002 and have plant or animal origin.
+Basic substances based on food Only those basic substances within the meaning of Article 23(1) of Regulation (EC) No 1107/2009 that are covered by the definition of 'foodstuff' in Article 2 of Regulation (EC) No 178/2002 and have plant or animal origin.
 Substances not to be used as herbicides, but only for the control of pests and diseases.
 Basic substances are substances which are useful in plant protection, but are not predominantly used for this purpose.
 Many of them have traditionally been used in organic farming and include numerous foodstuffs of plant or animal origin.
-Substances that fall under this category are: Lecithins Sucrose Fructose Vinegar Whey Equisetum arvense L. Chitosan hydrochloride (Obtained from sustainable fisheries or organic aquaculture) Contact the Certification Team for more information Micro-organisms or substances produced by or derived to Micro-organisms Not from GMO origin Spinosad Not from GMO origin
+Substances that fall under this category are: Lecithins Sucrose Fructose Vinegar Whey Equisetum arvense L. Chitosan hydrochloride (Obtained from sustainable fisheries or organic aquaculture) Contact the Certification Team for more information

+Micro-organisms or substances produced by or derived f

+Micro-organisms Not from GMO origin

+Spinosad Not from GMO origin